tongwu-msft/azure-rest-api-specs/docs-ref-conceptual/servicefabric/sfclient-model-clusterupgradeprogressobject.md

   - `UnmonitoredAuto` - The upgrade will proceed automatically without performing any health monitoring.
 The value is 1
   - `UnmonitoredManual` - The upgrade will stop after completing each upgrade domain, giving the opportunity to manually monitor health before proceeding.
 The value is 2
   - `Monitored` - The upgrade will stop after completing each upgrade domain and automatically monitor health before proceeding.
 The value is 3
+  - `UnmonitoredDeferred` - Perform a node-by-node upgrade.
+No action is performed when upgrade starts; upgrade is applied on each node when it is deactivated with intent restart or higher.
+The value is 4